jakubhajek/elasticsearch-docker-swarm/README.md

 ```

 # Deploying stack
-Than deploy a stack by executing following command:
+Than deploy a stack by executing the following command:

 `docker stack deploy -c docker-compose.yml es`

 # Validating the status of Elasticsearch cluster
-After few minutes you should be able to get cluster state and list of nodes consisting the Elasticsearch cluster.
+After a few minutes you should be able to get cluster state and list of nodes consisting the Elasticsearch cluster.

 `curl ${IP_ADDRESS}:9200/_cluster/__health?pretty`
 ```json {